The Virginity Hit: Production

 Filming took place in New Orleans, Louisiana during the summer of 2009.
-Much of the footage were shot by the cast themselves, for a span of months.
+Much of the footage was shot by the cast themselves, for a span of months.
 Lead actor Matt Bennett stated "20 percent" of the film was scripted and the cast were given freedom to create scenes.

 Marketing

 The film was announced and later screened at San Diego Comic-Con, during McKay and Ferrell's presentation for the film, The Other Guys (directed by McKay and starring Ferrell).

 To help promote the film, billboards with a help line for people who are still virgins were released.
 Local politicians in Louisiana, Miami, San Diego, and Arizona demanded the removal of the billboards.

 A trailer was attached to The Last Exorcism, a film written by Botko and Gurland.

 Reception

 The film received largely negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 29% based on reviews from 49 critics, with an average rating of 4.6/10.
 The website's critics consensus reads: "A found footage farce without any trace of believability, The Virginity Hit is a painfully unfunny sex comedy that is even more amateurish than its hapless protagonist."
 On Metacritic the film has a score of 40 out of 100 based on reviews from 17 critics.